presentco/present-rpc/java/README.md

 </filter-mapping>
 ```

-`RpcFilter` handles calls to your service and lets other requests pass through.
+`RpcFilter` handles calls to your service and lets other unrelated requests pass through.

-## Client Example
+## The Client

 Add `rpc-client` to `build.gradle`: